Codes for Correcting Localized Deletions: Preliminaries

 \section{Preliminaries}

 In this paper, we consider the following models for deletions: \begin{enumerate} \item Bursts of fixed lengths: the deletions occur in $z\geq 1$ bursts, where each burst corresponds to exactly $\delta\geq 1$ consecutive deletions. \item Bursts of variable lengths: the deletions occur in \mbox{$z\geq 1$} bursts, each of length at most $\delta\geq 1$ bits. \item Localized deletions: the deletions are restricted to $z\geq 1$ windows.
 The size of each window is at most $w$ bits, and the number of deletions within each window is at most $\delta \leq w$.
 The bits that are deleted in a certain window are not necessarily consecutive. \begin{example}[Localized Deletions] Let $z=2,w=4,$ and $\delta=3$.
 Let $\mathbf{x}$ be the transmitted string and $\mathbf{y}$ be the received string.
-The deletions (in red) are localized in $z=2$ windows.
+The deletions (underlined) are localized in $z=2$ windows.

 \end{example} Note that the two previously mentioned bursty models correspond to special cases of the localized model.
-Hence, a code that can correct localized deletions can also correct bursts of fixed or variable lengths. \item Unrestricted deletions: at most $\delta\geq 1$ deletions can occur anywhere in the transmitted string. \end{enumerate} We assume that the information message is uniform iid and that the positions of the deletions are independent of the codeword.
-We denote by $k$ and $n$ the lengths in bits of the message and codeword, respectively.
+Hence, a code that can correct localized deletions can also correct bursts of fixed or variable lengths. \item Unrestricted deletions: at most $\delta\geq 1$ deletions can occur anywhere in the transmitted string. \end{enumerate} We denote by $k$ and $n$ the lengths in bits of the message and codeword, respectively.
 The regime we study in this paper is when $w=o(k)$.
-We assume without loss of generality that $k$ is a power of $2$.
 The encoding block diagram of GC codes for correcting deletions that are localized within a single window $(z=1)$ is shown in Fig.~\ref{fig:1}.
-We denote binary and $q-$ary vectors by lower and upper case bold letters respectively, and random variables by calligraphic letters.
+We denote binary and $q$-ary vectors by lower and upper case bold letters respectively, and random variables by calligraphic letters.
 All logarithms in this paper are of base~$2$.

-We denote by $F$ the event that corresponds to a decoding failure, i.e., when the decoder cannot make a correct decision and outputs a ``failure to decode" error message.
-The notations used in this paper are summarized in Table~I.
+For the aforementioned deletion models, we study the setting where the positions of the deletions are arbitrary but are chosen independently of the codeword.
+We also assume that the information message is uniform iid.
+We denote by $F$ the event that corresponds to a decoding failure, i.e., when the decoder cannot make a correct decision and outputs a ``failure to decode" error message. $Pr(F)$ is the probability of decoding failure where this probability is for a uniform iid message and for arbitrary deletion positions that are chosen independently of the codeword.